chuqingG/hybrid_test/README.md

-# Better Op
+# Hybrid Test

-Test the performance of calling cuda from python.
+- Test the performance of calling cuda from python.
+- Test the usage of TVM's c++ interface.

 ## Usage